Home » Posts » 15+ Free Things to Do in Downtown Greenville, SC

 This small park will enrich the five senses with its sensory gardens, fairy-tale-inspired structures, and child-friendly sculptures.

-After a two-year pause, The Warehouse Theatre’s Upstate Shakespeare Festival at Falls Park will resume with its 26th season this summer!
-This is the ultimate downtown Greenville experience and yes, free!
+The Warehouse Theatre’s Upstate Shakespeare Festival is the ultimate downtown Greenville experience and yes, free!
 A treat for families with middle school kids or any child who enjoys theater.
 What better way to introduce theater than under the stars.
 It also helps to have the option to make a quiet exit without the regret of costly tickets.
 Though for the record, this theater group is definitely worth paying for.

 Moonlight Movies at Falls Park